 Listing 18-31: Combining multiple patterns with a match guard

 The match condition states that the arm only matches if the value of x is equal to 4, 5, or 6 and if y is true.
-When this code runs is that the pattern of the first arm matches because x is 4, but the match guard if y is false, so the first arm is not chosen.
-The code moves on to the second arm, which does match, and this program prints no.

-This is because the if condition applies to the whole pattern 4 | 5 | 6, and not only to the last value 6.
+When this code runs, the pattern of the first arm matches because x is 4, but the match guard if y is false, so the first arm is not chosen.
+The code moves on to the second arm, which does match, and this program prints no. The reason is that the if condition applies to the whole pattern 4 | 5 | 6, not only to the last value 6.
 In other words, the precedence of a match guard in relation to a pattern behaves like this:

 (4 | 5 | 6) if y => ...